modelica/ModelicaSpecification/RationaleMCP/0031/subset.md

    are meant to declare that flexible array inputs to function have constant size.
 4. [pure constant](https://github.com/modelica/ModelicaSpecification/blob/MCP/0031/RationaleMCP/0031/differences.md#pure-modelica-functions) functions,
    a further restriction of pure functions.
 5. [Subscripting of parenthesized general expressions](https://github.com/modelica/ModelicaSpecification/blob/MCP/0031/RationaleMCP/0031/differences.md#pure-modelica-functions) which is needed to represent the result of certain flattening operations, e.g., the inlining of function calls.
+In fact, this has already been addressed in the draft MSL 3.7, [Section 10.5](https://specification.modelica.org/master/arrays.html#array-indexing) and [PR #3395](https://github.com/modelica/ModelicaSpecification/pull/3395), so this is already part of Modelica.

 ## Proposal